puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 ## What is Puppet?

-Before getting into the details of how Puppet works and to use it, let's take a moment to review what Puppet is and why it's worth learning.
+Before getting into the details of how Puppet works and how to use it, let's take a moment to review what Puppet is and why it's worth learning.
+When we talk about Puppet, we're often using a short-hand to refer to an ecosystem of tools and services you can use in concert to manage your infrastructure.
+The rest of this guide will take a deeper dive into many of these components, but for now, let's take a moment to review some of the key points that distinguish Puppet's approach from the other tools you might use to manage your systems.

 Put in the most general terms, Puppet is allows you to define a desired state for all the systems in your infrastructure.
 Once that state is defined, Puppet automates the process of getting your systems into that state and keeping them there.

-Of course, there are already a broad array of tools available to help manage systems.
-So what makes Puppet different?
-The details of Puppet's approach will be made clear as you continue with this guide, but let's take a moment now to review some of the key points up front.

 **Puppet is portable.** Its declarative language gives you a single syntax for describing desired state across Windows and Unix-like systems, network devices, and containers.
 This means you don't have to switch language and toolset every time you start work on a new system.
+This also means that learning Puppet gives you a skillset that can be carried over across projects and roles.

-**Puppet is centralized.** With Puppet's master-agent architecture, there's no need to connect to systems individually to make changes.
+**Puppet is centralized.** With Puppet's master/agent architecture, there's no need to connect to systems individually to make changes.
 Once the Puppet agent service is running on a system, it will periodically establish a secure connection to the Puppet master, fetch any Puppet code you've applied to it and make any changes necessary to bring the system in line with the desired state you described.
+The fact that centralized control is built in from Puppet's foundations makes monitoring and compliance that much easier.

 [**The Puppet Forge**](forge.puppet.com) is a repository of modules maintained by Puppet and the Puppet community that give you everything you need to manage common applicatons and services.
 The Forge has a wide range of modules to help you manage everything from NTP and SQL Server to Minecraft.
+The base of well tested and reviewed code means that you can get started puppetizing key aspects of your infrastructure right out of the gate.

-**Puppet connects you to the cutting edge.** It provides a stable platform for bringing new technologies into production.
-Puppet's integrations with Docker, Kubernetes, Mesos and others let you engage with next generation software in a way that's simple, reliable, and consistent.
+**Puppet connects you to the cutting edge.** Puppet provides a stable platform for bringing new technologies into production.
+Integrations with Docker, Kubernetes, Mesos and others let you engage with next generation software in a way that's simple, reliable, and consistent.

 ## The Puppet agent

-What we call "Puppet" is actually a variety of tools and services that work together, both on an individual master or agent node on your infrastructure, or communicating with other components across the network.
-Though the collection of tools that make up the Puppet ecosystem gives you a great degree of power and control, the complexity can be a bit daunting for a new user.

-So the first question we had to answer as we were putting together this guide
+As we noted above, what we call "Puppet" is actually a variety of tools and services that work together to help you manage and coordinate the systems in your infrastructure.
+Though this ecosystem gives you a great degree of power and control, the complexity can leave a new user wondering where to start.
+So this was the first question we had to answer as we were putting together this
-was: "where do we begin?"
-By beginning with the Puppet agent, we hope to get you started in a way that gives you a bit of the architectural top-down as well as the Puppet-code bottom-up.
+guide: "where do we begin?"

+By introducing the Puppet agent and some of the command line tools included in the agent installation, we hope to strike the right balance between the big picture view of Puppet and the the bottom-up fundamentals.
+You'll be able to understand the agent's role in the broader Puppet architecture, as well as the details of how interacts with the system where it's installed.

 The Puppet agent runs on each of the systems you want Puppet to manage.
-It communicates with the central Puppet master server and handles any changes needed to keep its system in line with the desired state.
-While the Puppet agent is generally used as part of a Master/Agent architecture, it can also be used to apply Puppet code locally.
+It communicates with the central Puppet master server and makes any changes needed to keep its system in line with the desired state.
+While the Puppet agent is generally used as part of a master/agent architecture, it can also be used to apply Puppet code locally.
 This independent use of the agent is often used to quickly test code on a development system.
-We take advantage of it here to demonstrate some of the core concepts of Puppet before moving on to a more complete master/agent architecture and workflow.
+We'll use it here to demonstrate some of the core concepts of Puppet before moving on to a more complete master/agent architecture and workflow in the next quest.

 When you install the Puppet agent you also get a set of supporting tools.
-This includes software like `facter` and the `puppet resource` command, which you can use from the command-line to view the state of the system in the same way Puppet does behnid the scenes.
+This includes software like `facter` and the `puppet resource` command.
+We'll use these tools from the command-line to view the state of the system in the same way Puppet does.
+Understanding how the Puppet agent sees and modifies the state of the system where it's running will be the foundation for everything else you learn about Puppet.

 ## Agent installation

+Though we're focusing on the Puppet agent in this quest, we'll be using it in the context of the master/agent architecture we've set up on the Learning VM.
+The Learning VM itself has the Puppet master pre-installed.
+For each quest, the quest tool we created to guide you through these lessons will provide one or more agent systems that will connect to the master.

+For this quest, we've prepared a fresh system where you can install the Puppet agent and explore some of the tools it provides.
 The Puppet master hosts an install script you can easily run from any system that can connect to it.
-There's already a Puppet master running on the Learning VM, so this install script is ready to be loaded and run by your (soon-to-be) agent node.

 <div class = "lvm-task-number"><p>Task 3:</p></div>